dgoppenheimer/mk-test/docs/user-guide/using-plotly.md

-                "frame": "Simulation Frame", # a title for the X-axis "mol0": "RMSD vs t=0", # a title for the Y-axis "name": "" # figure legend title (leave empty for no title) }
+                "frame": "Simulation Frame", # a title for the X-axis "mol0": "RMSD vs t=0", # a title for the Y-axis "name": "" # figure legend title (leave empty for no title) })

-    )
+    # to anchor the legend in the top left of the graph, uncomment

-    # to anchor the legend in the top left of the graph, this works:
+    # the code below.

     # fig5.update_layout(width=600, title_text="RMSD for adk",
     #                     legend=dict(